-The Marcus Garvey Centre, in Lenton, primarily caters for the needs of older African/Caribbean.
+The Marcus Garvey Centre, in Lenton, primarily caters for the needs of older African and Caribbean residents.

 About the Marcus Garvey Centre

-During your first few weeks at the Marcus Garvey Day Centre, we will work closely with you to carry out an assessment of your needs.
+During your first few weeks at the Marcus Garvey Day Centre, we will work closely with you to assess your needs.

-The Centre aims to develop, maintain and prevent the loss of a person's independence by enabling people to rebuild their confidence, increase socialisation and an overall improvement in their quality of life.
+The Centre aims to develop, maintain and prevent the loss of a person's independence by helping people to rebuild their confidence, socialising and an overall improvement in their quality of life.

-At the Marcus Garvey Centre our services are built around you.
-Everything from meals and transport to activities and leisure time it tailored to provide you with quality of care and an enjoyable experience.
+At the Marcus Garvey Centre, our services are built around you.
+Everything from meals and transport to activities and leisure time is tailored to provide you with quality of care and enjoyable experience.

 Transport: We can facilitate transport to and from the centre, for which there is a charge.
 There is car parking available for visitors to the centre.